-- How many instances of a particular concrete factory should there be? - An application typically only needs a single instance of a particular concrete factory - How can the factories create the products? - Factory Methods - Factories - How can new products be added to the AbstractFactory interface? - AbstractFactory defines a different method for the creation of each product it can produce - We could change the interface to support only a make(String kindOfProduct) method
+- How many instances of a particular concrete factory should there be? - An application typically only needs a single instance of a particular concrete factory - ▶ How can the factories create the products? - A factory method per each product - Using prototypes (see Prototype pattern) - How can new products be added to the AbstractFactory interface? - AbstractFactory defines a different method for the creation of each product it can produce - We could change the interface to support only a make(String kindOfProduct) method